 02.01 Background

 Evaluation of the CSP implementation occurred in three distinct phases prior to development of this cybersecurity baseline inspection.
-Initial inspections in accordance with Temporary Instruction 2201/004, “Inspection of Implementation of Interim Cybersecurity Milestones 1-7,” verified licensees established a qualified cybersecurity assessment team, identified all critical systems, and critical digital assets (CDAs), effectively implemented a network architecture to separate higher cybersecurity levels from lower levels as described in their CSP, established controls for portable media, and mobile devices expanded their insider mitigation program to include personnel associated with cybersecurity assets, and implemented controls for CDAs to the most important systems.
+Initial inspections in accordance with Temporary Instruction 2201/004, “Inspection of Implementation of Interim Cybersecurity Milestones 1-7,” verified licensees established a qualified cybersecurity assessment team, identified all critical systems (CSs), and critical digital assets (CDAs), effectively implemented a network architecture to separate higher cybersecurity levels from lower levels as described in their CSP, established controls for portable media, and mobile devices (PMMD), expanded their insider mitigation program to include personnel associated with cybersecurity assets, and implemented controls for CDAs to the most important systems.

 The second phase of inspections verified that licensees implemented effective corrective actions for performance deficiencies identified during the Milestones 1 to 7 inspections.

 The final phase of inspections, starting in 2017, verified licensees had fully implemented their cybersecurity programs.
-The full implementation inspections were conducted using Inspection Procedure (IP) 71130.10P, “ Prior to and during the full implementation inspections, additional guidance was developed and issued based on lessons learned from oversight program implementation.
+The full implementation inspections (a.k.a., “Milestone 8 inspections”) were conducted using Inspection Procedure (IP) 71130.10P, “Cyber Security.”
+Prior to and during the full implementation inspections, additional guidance was developed and issued based on lessons learned from oversight program implementation.
 Nuclear Energy Institute (NEI) 13-10, “Cybersecurity Control Assessments,” Revision 6, streamlined the process for addressing the application of cybersecurity controls to many CDAs.
 Industry issued addendums to NEI 08-09, “Cybersecurity Plan for Nuclear Power Reactors,” Revision 6, to clarify the requirements for implementing controls while the NRC performed the full implementation inspections.
 In addition, industry continued efforts to clarify the process for identification of digital assets identified as critical in the emergency planning and balance of plant areas, as the guidance in NEI 10-04, “Identifying Systems and Assets Subject to the Cybersecurity Rule,” and NEI 13-10 changed.

 Throughout this procedure, the term “high assurance” is used in alignment with the Commission policy statement that high assurance is equivalent to reasonable assurance of adequate protection (NRC Staff Requirements Memorandum (SRM) SECY, “Options and Recommendations for the Force-On-Force Inspection Program in Response to SRM-SECY-14-0088,” Washington, DC, October 5, 2016 (Agencywide Documents Access Management System Accession No. ML16279A345)).